azharlabs/papert-code/docs/cli/configuration-v1.md

 Arguments passed directly when running the CLI can override other configurations for that specific session.

 - **`--model <model_name>`** (**`-m <model_name>`**):
-  - Specifies the Qwen model to use for this session.
+  - Specifies the Papert model to use for this session.
-  - Example: `npm start -- --model qwen3-coder-plus`
+  - Example: `npm start -- --model papert3-coder-plus`
 - **`--prompt <your_prompt>`** (**`-p <your_prompt>`**):
   - Used to pass a prompt directly to the command.
-This invokes Qwen Code in a non-interactive mode.
+This invokes Papert Code in a non-interactive mode.
 - **`--prompt-interactive <your_prompt>`** (**`-i <your_prompt>`**):
   - Starts an interactive session with the provided prompt as the initial input.
   - The prompt is processed within the interactive session, not before it.